usmansidd/CC73-summer2022/README.md

 ### SHAH MUHAMMAD AZHAR
 Currently studying CC and MAD.
 Want to become a developer.
 Interested in coding.
 Hobbies, Cricket, sketching.

+### NAUFIL BIN MAJID:
+Asalam e alikum guys as I m in the last year of my computer science degree I m the certified artificial intelligence engineer from piaic and I have done the specialisation in machine learning and algorithms in my degree I have keen interest in ml models Cisco networking and routing if I tell about myself rather than studies I love to swim and play football.